itsjesushx/TownOfSushi/README.md

 - **Any Player Can Stop The Start:** If turned off, only the host can stop the game start.
 If on, all players can do it.
 Non-hosts stopping the start will send a chat message indicating who stopped it.
 - **Number of Crewmates:** The number of Crewmate roles can be set inside a lobby.
 - **Number of Neutrals:** The number of Neutral roles can be set inside a lobby.
+- **Number of Neutral Killers:** The number of Neutral Killing roles can be set inside a lobby.
 - **Number of Impostors:** The number of Impostor roles can be set inside a lobby.
 - **Number of Modifiers:** The number of Modifiers can be set inside a lobby.
 - **Map:** The map can be changed inside a lobby.